Curriculum

 In addition, the following programs are offered for remediation and enrichment:

-The Pathways to Learning Program is a support pull-out program for struggling learners with a focus on student ability rather than learning differences.
-An ongoing partnership with the Pathways teacher, classroom teacher, and parent(s) is established with the purpose of helping a student succeed in both the Pathways class and the regular classroom.
+The Learning Support Program is a support pull-out program for struggling learners with a focus on student ability rather than learning differences.
+An ongoing partnership with the Pathways teacher, classroom teacher, and parent(s) is established with the purpose of helping a student succeed in both the Learning Support class and the classroom as well as individualized our of the classroom support.

-Eligibility for the program requires that the student have a qualified complete battery of psycho-educational testing.
-In addition, recommendation by the classroom teacher and/or performance below grade level will also be considered in student placement.
+The program’s eligibility requires the student to have a qualified complete battery of psycho-educational testing.
+In addition, recommendations by the classroom teacher and/or performance below grade level will also be considered in student placement.

 Students are included, to the maximum extent possible excluding the language arts block, in the regular classroom setting.
 They are members of their age-appropriate homerooms and are incorporated fully with those classes for religion, core curriculum subjects, art, music, library, physical education, lunch, and recess.